zhvng/open-musiclm/README.md

 ## Why Encodec?
 SoundStream and Encodec are both neural audio codecs that encode any waveform to a sequence of acoustic tokens, which can then be decoded into a waveform resembling the original.
 These intermediate tokens can then be modeled as a seq2seq task.
 [Encodec](https://github.com/facebookresearch/encodec) is released by Facebook and pretrained checkpoints are publicly available, whereas this is not the case with SoundStream.
 However, Encodec has a restrictive license, so the plan is to use Encodec to verify that our implementation works and swap it out with @lucidrain's [SoundStream implementation](https://github.com/lucidrains/audiolm-pytorch/blob/main/audiolm_pytorch/soundstream.py) once the community is able to train it.

+## Differences from @lucidrains implementation
+- Autoregressively models the CLAP/MuLan conditioning signal by passing it into the transformers as discrete tokens, as mentioned in section 3.1 of the paper.
+Musiclm-pytorch conditions on them with cross attention.
+- Uses existing open source models instead of training MuLan and SoundStream.
+- Some modifications to increase the chance of successfully training the model.

 # End Goal
 The goal of this project is to replicate the results of MusicLM as quickly as possible without necessarily sticking to the architecture in the paper.
 For those looking for a more true-to-form implementation, check out [musiclm-pytorch](https://github.com/lucidrains/musiclm-pytorch).